zhurenren/zhurenren/README.md

 - 👋 Hi, I’m @zhurenren
-- 👀 I’m interested in MATLAB
+- 👀 I’m interested in UDEC
-- 🌱 I’m currently learning MATLAB
+- 🌱 I’m currently learning UDEC
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 18371412451@163.com